Osmodium/ConsoleEssentials/README.md

 	// Use "GetOptionSwitch" to set a bool to if the switch is set or not. bool OptionalSwitchValue = m_Parameters.GetOptionSwitch(OPTIONAL_SWITCH);

+    // Use "GetMainOption" to get the option which has no name.
+This option can't follow a switch type. string mainParameterValue = m_Parameters.GetMainOption();
+    if (!string.IsNullOrEmpty(mainParameterValue))
+        Log.Error(mainParameterValue);

 	Log.Information(RequiredParam1Value);
 	Log.Warning(RequiredParam2Value);